 Irrespective of how you combine your finances, your decisions will impact your partner.
 The most successful couples sit down and pick a Spending Number — the amount of money they’re comfortable spending up to before they sync up about it.
 Fun fact, the average spending number for an American couple is $400.
 But in my own research, I’ve heard everything from $20 to $5,000.
 Once you’ve both picked a spending number, make a commitment to talk about purchases above that number before you make them.

 Because you’re about to have many shared expenses, you’ll want to open a joint credit card or joint bank account account to track them all.
 You can swipe this card for your dinners out, travel, and even utilities.
-Making that shift from Venmo’ing each other money to a joint card is an exhilarating experience!
+Making that shift from Venmo’ing each other money to a joint bank account is an exhilarating experience!
 Just make sure you sit down and talk about whether a debit card or credit card makes sense.
 I’m a huge fan of using a credit card (to build credit/collect points), but my husband and I agreed from the first day that we would only put on it what we were able to pay in full at the end of the month.
 If you don’t feel confident about going the credit route, use a debit card instead.